The Most Innovative MBA Programs for AI

 Northeastern University

-Northeastern University puts an emphasis on accessibility for its “MBA x Artificial Intelligence” concentration: Students who don’t have a degree in computer science start with 16 credits of “computer science bridge courses.”
+Northeastern University emphasizes accessibility for its “MBA x Artificial Intelligence” concentration: Students without computer science degrees start with 16 credits of “computer science bridge courses.”

-Courses in Northeastern’s AI concentration include a foundational course on the inner-workings of AI, a machine learning-focused course, and a course that focuses on making AI work with human language.
+Courses in Northeastern’s AI concentration include a foundational course on the inner workings of AI, a machine learning-focused course, and a course focused on making AI work with human language.

 Ball State University